-Greater Downtown Kirkland Urban Center/Regional Growth Center
+Greater Downtown Kirkland Urban Center/Regional Growth Center Boundaries

-In November 2019, King County Countywide Planning Policies designated Greater Downtown Kirkland as an Urban Center, inclusive of core areas surrounding the planned Bus Rapid Transit (BRT) Station.
-In addition, the Puget Sound Regional Council (PSRC) designated the Greater Downtown as a Regional Growth Center in 2023.
-The Regional Growth Center is defined by the boundaries of the Moss Bay Neighborhood and the core area of the NE 85th Street Station Area Subarea Plan (see Figure 2 for Regional Center boundaries).
+In November 2019, King County Countywide Planning PoliciesCouncil designatedrecognized Greater Downtown Kirkland as an Urban Center, inclusive of core areas surrounding theplanned Bus Rapid Transit (BRT) Station.
+In addition, the City has applied for formal designation as a Regional Growth Center by the Puget Sound Regional Councilthe Puget Sound Regional Council (PSRC) designated the Greater Downtown as a Regional Growth Center in 2023.
+The Regional Growth Center would beis defined by the boundaries of the Moss Bay Neighborhood and the core area of the NE 85th Street Station Area Subarea Plan (see Figure 2 for proposed Regional Center boundaries).

-Regional Growth Centers plans must conform to the requirements of PSRC.
+Regional Growth Centers plans must conform to the requirements of the Puget Sound Regional CouncilPSRC.
 Together, the Moss Bay Neighborhood Plan and the NE 85th Street Station Area Subarea Plan serve as the plans for the Greater Downtown Regional Growth Center.
-Regional centers form the backbone of the transportation network, linking communities to reduce the rate of growth in vehicle miles traveled and greenhouse gas emissions by focusing land use intensity around the region's best transportation options.
+TheseRegional centers form the backbone of the transportation network, linking communities to reduce the rate of growth in vehicle miles traveled and greenhouse gas emissions by focusing land use intensity around the region's best transportation options.
 The Greater Downtown is a City and regional destination for retail, recreation, office, and cultural amenities, though the eastern portion, the NE 85th Station Street Area is currently a destination for office, residential, big box retail, auto oriented, and service and institutional uses.